-If you are in travel quarantine, you should:
+If you are in travel quarantine the following applies to you

-- Stay at home or in another suitable place of residence.
+You should stay at home or in another suitable place of residence

-In order for a residence to be suitable for carrying out the quarantine, it must be possible to avoid contact with others that you do not live with.
 This means that accommodations where you have to interact with other guests are not suitable for quarantine.
-Stays in a caravan, tent or cabin on campsites are not accepted as an address for the implementation of the quarantine period if you have to share a toilet, kitchen or other rooms/facilities with people other than your close contacts/travel companions.
-The same applies to stays at addresses where you have to share rooms/facilities with others than those you usually live with, for example dormitories and other homes with shared bathrooms or kitchens.
+Staying in a motorhome, caravan, tent or cabin at a camping site is not an acceptable address for implementation of quarantine duty if you share a toilet, kitchen or other rooms/facilities with people other than your close contacts/travel companions.
+The same applies to addresses where you share rooms/facilities with others than those you usually live with, such as a dormitory or other place of residence with a shared bathroom or kitchen.

-If you are in quarantine and develop symptoms of a cold such as cough, fever or breathing difficulties, you should stay at home and not go out until you have fully recovered (with no symptoms).
-You should also be tested.
+If you are in quarantine and develop symptoms of a respiratory infection such as coughing, fever or breathing difficulties, you should stay at home and not go out until you have fully recovered and display no symptoms.
+You should also undergo testing as soon as possible.
 Contact your doctor or the healthcare services if you need medical attention.
 If you are tested for COVID-19 you should stay at home until the test result has come back negative and you are free of symptoms.

-See also information on quarantine (travel or transmission quarantine) at helsenorge.no.
+See also information on quarantine (travel or transmission quarantine).

 See also questions and answers on travel quarantine at regjeringen.no (in Norwegian).

 From 15 July 2020, you are not under travel quarantine duty if you arrive in Norway from a country or an area that has a sufficiently low level of infection, also referred to as "green areas".